 Many malls are dying off, which is a serious problem for chains that rely on them — like J. Crew.

-The clothing retailer that was once the go-to for preppy threads hasn't made any formal announcement about new closings, but there are scattered reports that five U.S. locations are going away in early 2019.
-J. Crew also recently closed a bunch of stores in Canada.
+The clothing retailer that was once the go-to for preppy threads hasn't made any formal announcement about new closings, but there were scattered reports that six U.S. locations shut down in early 2019.

 Stores closing in 2019: 8